syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Getting-Started.md

 ### Adding GridControl through Designer

-Grid Control can be added through designer by following the below steps.
+Windows Forms Grid Control can be added through designer by following the below steps.

 1. Create a new **Windows** **Form** **Application**.
 2. Drag and Drop GridControl from the toolbox into the designer page.